 Grade 3: Massachusetts, Home to Many Different People

 Students study Massachusetts and New England, beginning with their own city or town.
-They explore interactions of Native Peoples and European explorers and settlers and the Massachusetts people who led the American Revolution.
-The standards introduce students to primary sources such as the founding documents of Massachusetts and United States so that they may begin to discuss ideas about self-government.
+They explore interactions among Native Peoples, European settlers and Africans, and learn about the Massachusetts people who led the American Revolution.
+The standards introduce students to the founding documents of Massachusetts and United States so that they may begin to discuss and apply ideas about self-government as they help develop codes of classroom rules, rights, and responsibilities.

 Grade 4: North American Geography and Peoples

 Students learn about North America (Canada, Mexico, and the United States) and its peoples from a geographic perspective.
-They learn about ancient civilizations on the continent and early European exploration as they expand their map reading and mapmaking skills and approaches to geographic reasoning introduced in grades 2 and 3, applying concepts of how geography affects human settlement and resource use, and how the United States grew from its original 13 colonies to a nation of 50 states and 16 territories.
+They learn about ancient civilizations on the continent and early European exploration as they expand map reading, mapmaking, and geographic reasoning skills introduced in grades 2 and 3.
+They apply concepts of how geography affects human settlement and resource use, and how the westward expansion of the United States created a modern nation of 50 states and 16 territories.

 Grade 5: United States History to the Civil War and the Modern Civil Rights Movement

-Building on their knowledge of North American geography and peoples, students learn about the history of the colonies, the Revolution, the development of the Constitution and the early Republic, the expansion of the United States, sectional conflicts over slavery that led to the Civil War, and the Civil Rights Movement of the 20th century.
+Building on their knowledge of North American geography and peoples, students learn more about the history of the colonies, the American Revolution, the development of the Constitution, Bill of Rights, the early Republic, and the westward expansion of the United States.
+They study the sectional conflicts over slavery that led to the Civil War and the long struggle in the 19th and 20th centuries for civil rights for all.

-Grades 6 and 7: World Geography and Cultures I and II
+Grades 6 and 7: World Geography and Ancient Civilizations I and II

 Sixth grade students examine how the perspectives of political science, economics, geography, history, and archaeology apply to the study of regions and countries.
-They study the development of prehistoric societies and then focus on area studies of the Middle East/North Africa, Sub-Saharan Africa, and Central America, the Caribbean Islands, and South America.
-Grade 7 continues the sequence focusing on the ancient civilizations and physical and political geography of Asia, Oceania and Europe.
-Grade 7 concludes with a study of government in classical Greece and Rome, which serves as a prelude to the study of civics in grade 8.
+They study the development of prehistoric societies and then focus on area studies of Western Asia, the Middle East, North Africa, Sub-Saharan Africa, and Central America, the Caribbean Islands, and South America.
+Grade 7 examines the physical and political geography and ancient societies of South and East Asia, Oceania, and Europe and concludes with a study of government in Greece and Rome, which serves as a prelude to the study of civics in grade 8.

 Grade 8: United States and Massachusetts Government and Civic Life